graphistry/graphistry-cli/hardware-software.md

 ### GPUs & GPU RAM

-Graphistry requires (NVIDIA RAPIDS)[https://rapids.ai/]-compatible  GPUs.
+Graphistry requires [NVIDIA RAPIDS](https://rapids.ai/)-compatible  GPUs.
 The following GPUs, Pascal and later, are known to work with Graphistry:

 * P100, V100, RTX
 * ...
 Found both in DGX and DGX2